 The Martin Luther King, Jr. Day Writing AwardsThese awards are open to all high school and college students in the Pittsburgh area and any remote CMU locations.
 We seek personal narratives dealing with individual experience of racial or cultural difference or personal reflections on Dr. King's legacy that rely on concrete detail.
 The top three winners receive cash prizes.

-Martin Luther King, Jr. Day Writing Awards Celebration
+Find out more on the Martin Luther King, Jr. Day Writing Awards in the video here:

 Help us continue to have these important conversations on racial and cultural differences.
 Please consider donating to the Martin Luther King Jr. Writing Awards.
 Your donation will go a long way in helping us continue to reflect on Dr. King's legacy.